 Overall, however, LegacyFX struggles to compete with the best MetaTrader brokers.
 Publishing its average spread data each month, as well as improving its research and education offerings would help elevate LegacyFX, and bring it closer to the industry leaders.

-Founded in 2012, LegacyFX is a brand of Allnew Investments Ltd., which is authorised and regulated by the Cyprus Securities and Investment Commission (CySEC) and AN ALL NEW INVESTMENTS (VA) regulated by the Vanuatu Financial Services Commission (VFSC).
+Founded in 2012, LegacyFX is a brand of A.N.
+Allnew Investments Ltd., which is authorised and regulated by the Cyprus Securities and Investment Commission (CySEC); and AN ALL NEW INVESTMENTS (VA), regulated by the Vanuatu Financial Services Commission (VFSC).

 As part of our annual review process, all brokers had the opportunity to provide updates and key milestones and complete an in-depth data profile, which we hand-checked for accuracy.